mozilla/fxa/packages/fxa-content-server/docs/query-params.md

   Only applicable for authorized relying parties that are not requesting keys.
 An error is returned to the RP for all others.
   See the [prompt=none doc][#prompt-none] for more info.
+- `login` - Always prompt the user for their password and re-authenticate regardless if they have signed into the browser or have a cached session.

 #### When to specify